Frank Conner (golfer)

-Life and career
+Early life and amateur career

 Conner was born in Vienna, Austria, where his father was stationed with the U.S. Army.
 He competed in the U.S. Open in tennis in 1965, 1966, and 1967.
 He attended Trinity University in San Antonio, Texas, graduating in 1970 with a degree in Business Administration.
 While at Trinity he was an All-American in tennis in 1968.

-He was elected to Trinity's Hall of Fame in 2001.
+Professional career

 Conner gave up playing tennis and turned to golf, turning professional in 1971.
-He failed four times at qualifying school before finally getting his tour card and joining the PGA Tour in 1975.
+He failed four times at qualifying school before finally getting his tour card at 1974 PGA Tour Qualifying School.
 He played on the PGA Tour from 1975 to 1989 and again in 1992.
 He finished second four times: in 1979 to Hubert Green at the First NBC New Orleans Open, in 1981 to Dave Barr in a five-man playoff at the Quad Cities Open, in 1982 to Tom Watson in a playoff at the Sea Pines Heritage, and in 1984 to George Archer at the Bank of Boston Classic.
 He won the 1988 Deposit Guaranty Golf Classic which was played opposite the Masters Tournament - it was an official money event but not an official win on the PGA Tour.
 His best finish in a major championship was a T-6 at the 1981 U.S. Open.

-Conner played on the Ben Hogan Tour (now Nationwide Tour) from 1990–91 and 1993-95.
+Conner played on the PGA Tour's developmental tour from 1990–91 and 1993-95.
 He won twice in 1991 at the Ben Hogan Knoxville Open and the Ben Hogan Tulsa Open and finished fifth on the money list to regain his PGA Tour card.

-After turning 50 in 1996, Conner played on the Senior PGA Tour (now Champions Tour) from 1996 to 2002.
+After turning 50 in 1996, Conner played on the Senior PGA Tour from 1996 to 2002.
 His best finishes on this tour were a pair of second places: at the 1997 The Transamerica and the 1998 Kroger Senior Classic in a five-man playoff.